svenholcombe/matlab-lsdyna/README.md

 This project contains a reader of ascii results files from the Finite Element solver LS-DYNA, and a wrapper to run LS-DYNA simulations programmatically from MATLAB.
 This project is not affiliated in any way with the creators or distributors of LS-DYNA and thus is totally unofficial.

+Currently, matlab-lsdyna is written for and tested on a Windows environment.
+ASCII database reading should by system independent, but code to run simulations is expected to fail on other systems.
+Efforts to further the tested environments are welcome.
 All code is written in MATLAB by Sven Holcombe.

 # Features